-All communication with pupils, parents and carers will take place using school communication systems; for example, school email accounts, phone systems and agreed platforms e.g., Google Classroom.
-Should exception be required this will be with permission of the Headteacher.
+All communication with pupils, parents and carers will take place using school communication systems; for example, school email accounts, phone systems and agreed and Google Classroom.

 There is an expectation that staff and pupils will engage with home learning by adhering to the principles described in our existing staff code of conduct, pupil behaviour policy and online acceptable behavior policies.
-Where we have issued additional guidance in relation to online working, this will be circulated via school systems and staff will be advised accordingly.
+Where we have issued additional guidance in relation to online working, this will be circulated via school/college systems and staff will be advised accordingly.